alexch/codelikethis/public/lessons/learn_to_code_with_javascript/hashes.md

 **WARNING:** remember the `let` or you will be defining a *global variable* named `state`

-# Why is it called a hash?
+# Sidebar: Why is it called a hash?

 The most common and useful implementation of this data structure uses something called a *hashing function* to make the lookup efficient.
 A hashing function allows you to have **huge** amounts of data and still access a single item very quickly.
 Think of the Dewey Decimal System: when you look up a book in the index, it tells you what aisle and shelf to visit to find that book.
 You don't need to search through the entire library; you just need to search a single shelf.

 Because programmers are humans, and humans can be very literal-minded, people named it based on *how* it works, rather than *what* it does or *why* it does it.

-*Map* and *dictionary* are much better names (and in fact there is a recently-introduced JavaScript type called [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) which behaves better than the built-in "object" hash; for instance, its keys are not limited to being strings).
+*Map* and *Dictionary* are much better metaphors (and in fact there is a recently-introduced JavaScript type called [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) which behaves better than the built-in "object" hash; for instance, its keys are not limited to being strings).

 Also, *hash* is a funny word, and programmers love jokes.